 Non-conformance issues may occur in our manufacturing operations or in the operations of our vendors and suppliers, which could have an adverse impact on our ability to manufacture our products and investigational product candidates.
 For example, in late March 2008, we identified a non-conformance issue in one container of a raw material for MUSE, as supplied by the raw material vendor.
 All MUSE units manufactured from this container were within the VIVUS held inventory, were separated from our other inventory and were subsequently destroyed.
 As required, we appropriately notified the FDA of this raw material incident.
 In a timely manner, we completed an investigation of this non-conformance which concluded that the impact of this raw material non-conformance was limited to those units of MUSE produced from the one subject container.
 All of these units had already been identified and separated out of our normal inventory.
 We also shared our findings and actions directly with the FDA.
-Although we believe this incident to be complete from a product impact point of view, there can be no assurance that any further raw material non-conformance would not have a much greater negative impact to production, inventory supply, market demand supply, or even require a recall of previously distributed MUSE units.
-Additionally, as the financial impact of this non-conformance has not yet been negotiated with the raw material vendor, there can be no assurance that such negotiations would not avert raw material supply problems, which could < //> //font>-then lead to a long-term interruption in our ability to manufacture MUSE and an adverse impact on the sales of MUSE and the resultant amounts collected or to be collected from the sales of MUSE.
-In addition, the cost's associated with the interruption in supply could be great and our future financial results could be adversely affected.
+We have negotiated a partial financial settlement with the supplier of this non-conforming material.
+Although we believe this incident to be complete from a product impact point of view, there can be no assurance that any future raw material non-conformance would not have a much greater negative impact to production, inventory supply, market demand supply, or even require a recall of previously distributed MUSE units.
+In addition, the costs associated with a future interruption in supply could be significant and our future financial results could be adversely affected.

-Failure to achieve satisfactory cGMP compliance as confirmed by routine and unannounced inspections could have a m aterial adverse effect on our ability to continue to manufacture and distribute our commercial products and, in the most serious case, result in the issuance of a regulatory warning letter or seizure or recall of products, injunction and/or civil penalties or closure of our manufacturing facility until cGMP compliance is achieved.
+Failure to achieve satisfactory cGMP compliance as confirmed by routine and unannounced inspections could have a material adverse effect on our ability to continue to manufacture and distribute our commercial products and, in the most serious case, result in the issuance of a regulatory warning letter or seizure or recall of products, injunction and/or civil penalties or closure of our manufacturing facility until cGMP compliance is achieved.

-If we fail to comply with healthcare regulations, we could face substantial penalties and< i> our business, operations and financial condition could be adversely affected.
+If we fail to comply with healthcare regulations, we could face substantial penalties and our business, operations and financial condition could be adversely affected.

-As a manufacturer of pharmaceuticals, even though we do not and will not control referrals of healthcare services or bill directly to Medicare, Medicaid or other third party payors, certain federal and state healthcare laws a nd regulations pertaining to fraud, abuse and patients' rights are and will be applicable to our business.
+As a manufacturer of pharmaceuticals, even though we do not and will not control referrals of healthcare services or bill directly to Medicare, Medicaid or other third party payors, certain federal and state healthcare laws and regulations pertaining to fraud, abuse and patients' rights are and will be applicable to our business.
 We could be subject to healthcare fraud, abuse and patient privacy regulation by both the federal government and the states in which we conduct our business.
 The regulations that may affect our ability to operate include, but are not limited to: